North Tarrytown Assembly: Wartime Production

 During the Second World War, the North Tarrytown assembly line was temporarily shut down before being brought back online as part of General Motors's newly-formed Eastern Aircraft Division.
 Eastern Aircraft was dedicated to taking over the production of two carrier-based military aircraft designed by Grumman: the FM-2 Wildcat and the Avenger torpedo bomber.
 The North Tarrytown plant built the Avenger's wing assembly, its engine cowl, and later, its canopy and the center section of its fuselage.
 The planes were then fully assembled at a plant in Trenton, New Jersey.

-Eastern Aircraft built over 7,500 Avengers – around 77% of the total craft made – before the model was discontinued.
+Eastern Aircraft built over 7,500 Avengers—around 77% of the total craft made—before the model was discontinued.
+During the war, the plant employed some 10,000 people; 2,900 of them were women.

 Environmental Impact

+Expansions of the plant in the 1920s involved rerouting the lower Pocantico River north of its site.
+The plant also completed the filling-in of the Pocantico Bay, which had been started in the 1840s to support the construction of the Hudson River Railroad.

 The plant was a noted polluter of the Hudson River.
 The plant used about 1 million gallons of water per day, which was returned to the river as waste.
 The plant's industrial waste (primarily lead chromate and other painting, cleaning, and soldering chemicals) would be emptied directly into the river.
 Domestic waste would be processed through the village's sewage treatment plant.
 Around 1971, the village's Sewer and Water Superintendent assured that the pollution reports were exaggerated, and that he and other residents would swim by a beach nearby, however Dominick Pirone, an ecologist and former director of the Hudson River Fishermen's Association (now Riverkeeper) was quoted as saying: "You can tell what color cars they are painting on a given day by what color the river is."

 The heavily polluted site underwent a lengthy decontamination, performed by GM under New York State's Brownfield Cleanup Program.
-The site today is being developed, with the parcel west of the railroad becoming a mainly-residential Toll Brothers development named "Edge-on-Hudson" and the east parcel retained by the Village of Sleepy Hollow for a new Department of Public Works garage and other facilities for the public.
+The site was developed in the 2020s, with the parcel west of the railroad becoming a mainly-residential Toll Brothers development named Edge-on-Hudson.
+Metro-North Railroad's Hudson Line runs along the property, and some of the siding tracks that used to serve the GM plant have been taken over by Metro-North as overflow storage tracks for maintenance of way equipment.
+The east parcel was retained by the village of Sleepy Hollow for a new Department of Public Works garage and other facilities for the public.